liane4323/sep10-freedom-project/blog/entry03.md

 ### Brainstorming Possible Inventions

-I had an idea for possible inventions of hardware and software using inspiration from a previous student.
+I had an idea for possible inventions of hardware and software using <ins>[inspiration](https://chanryc9471.github.io/sep10-freedom-project/#hardware)</ins> from a previous student.
 I thought about the outfit issues that most of us deal with daily and how we may approach the problem to make our lives easier.

  Below is my initial brainstorming of these inventions: